patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/LongTextTooltip/LongTextTooltip.md

 To show users the full value of truncated content, a basic long-text tooltip should contain appropriate and informative `content` and specify the `maxLength` of the UI text (after which, truncation will occur).

-Additionally you can pass in a `tooltipPosition` to control the position of the tooltip, and `tooltipMaxWidth` to control the tool tip width.
+Additionally you can pass in a `tooltipPosition` to control the position of the tooltip, and `tooltipMaxWidth` to control the tooltip width.

 ```js file="./LongTextTooltipExample.tsx"